Skip to content

 Developing

-AI-based cost optimization platform focused on waste detection, forecasting, and multi-cloud transparency.
+AI-based cost optimisation platform focused on waste detection, forecasting, and multi-cloud transparency.

 Medium